 Carrot Cake Truffles are fun spring dessert truffles and a holiday treat.
-These cake balls are perfect to make in advance and a great use for one of the layers of this blogs 3 layered carrot cake.
+These cake balls are perfect to make in advance.

-How can you resist a three ingredient candy.
-Truffles are so special and these take advantage of one of the layers of our 3 layered Vegan Carrot Cake.
+How can you resist a three-ingredient candy?
+Truffles are so special; these take advantage of our Vegan Carrot Cake.

 Yes!
-Just three ingredients - carrot cake, dairy free cream cheese, and vegan almond bark or vegan white candy melts.
+Just three ingredients - carrot cake, dairy-free cream cheese, vegan almond bark, or vegan white candy melts.
 You can also add chopped nuts or sprinkles for the pretty decoration!

-Cake balls and cake truffles are both a dessert truffle made of cake crumbles.
+Cake balls and cake truffles are dessert truffles made of cake crumbles.
 They're blended with frosting or dairy-free cream cheese and then dipped in melted chocolate.

-This recipe uses white chocolate for but you can sure cover cake balls with chocolate-chocolate.
+This recipe uses white chocolate, but you can sure cover cake balls with chocolate-chocolate.
 Either way, they're also pretty.